 Magnesium impacts exercise in many ways.
 This is due to the fact that magnesium plays roles in energy production and muscle contraction.

 Animal studies shed more light on how magnesium improves exercise performance.
 Magnesium has been shown to help prevent muscles from getting tired sooner than desired.
 Also, it can ensure that that body has enough energy during exercise .

 Humans studies show that magnesium can improve different exercise performance measures.
 Strength and jumping performance are two that can improve.

 In elderly women, supplementing with magnesium helped improve their strength training.
 Also, magnesium may assist in muscle recovery, which helps athletes in rest periods [14,15].

 Other research shows that low magnesium levels can hinder athletic performance.
 Endurance, strength, and energy during exercise are negatively affected due to a deficiency [14,15].

-Migraines are a common occurrence for many people.
+Neurological pain and headaches can be a common occurrence for many people.